opf/legal/saas/terms-of-service/en.md

-# Terms of Use for OpenProject Enterprise Cloud
+# Terms of Service for OpenProject Enterprise Cloud

-Last updated: 2021-01-28
+Last updated: 2021-01-29

 ## Preamble